JupiterPi/thyme/README.md

 Thyme is in development, and more features are on the way.

-Thank you for using Thyme 🌿
+I hope you enjoy using Thyme 🌿